 - Must complete travel by January 31, 2022.

 - See below for full tips and details

 I’d seen people mention recently that they’d been targeted for a new Mile Play offer.
 I therefore checked to see if I was targeted a week or two ago but didn’t have any offer showing.
 However, I received an email from United about it yesterday and sure enough – there was now an offer there.
 If you weren’t targeted recently, it’s worth checking again in case you now have a Mile Play offer.

 This time around, my offer is to book two trips each costing $250+ and travel by January 31, 2022 and I’ll get 5,300 bonus miles.
 During previous promotions, Nick had offers to earn 22,000 miles, 5,600 miles, or 2,500 miles — offers really range.
 A few things to know about the Mile Play promotion:

 - You must register prior to booking.
 You can easily register in the United app.
 Just make sure you are logged in and you should see your Mile Play offer (if you have one) on the “home” screen of the app.

 - Prior bookings do not count.
 As noted in #1 above, you must register prior to booking.

 - Check the terms for minimum fare.
-My last couple of offers required my trips to be a minimum of $250 each, but this time it requires a minimum fare of $225.
-I’m not sure if that is a standard minimum for everyone or not, but of key important is that the fare must be a minimum of $225 prior to taxes.
-Last year, I wrote about how I managed to snag a fare that was almost exactly the right price by forcing United to show me a specific fare class.
-If you are looking at trips where your fare is just a little too low to trigger the offer, you’ll want to read that post to see how you can make it work.
+My offer requires a minimum fare of $250.
+The spend requirement likely differs depending on your targeted offer, but note that for my offer the fare must be a minimum of $250 prior to taxes.
+Last year, Nick wrote about how he managed to snag a fare that was almost exactly the right price by forcing United to show him a specific fare class.
+If you’re looking at trips where your fare is just a little too low to trigger the offer, you’ll want to read that post to see how you can make it work.